16charan08/Police-dept-incident-analysis/README.md

 ### project0--p0.py
 The p0.py file contains the methods to download PDF, extract data, create a database, insert data into database and retrieve nature of incidents by its occurance.\
  - **fetchincidents(url)** \
-This function takes arugument url which is passed in main function.
+This function takes one arugument url which is passed in main function.
 This url is used to download data using *wget.download(url)* to our local directory with name *incidents.pdf*.
 If file is already exsisted it will remove it and always create only one *incidents.pdf*, it is later on used in further investigation of our incidents. \

 - **extractincidents()** \
- This function extracts raw data from pdf and stores in a list for further use.We can split this extraction mainly into 3 steps
+ This function takes no arguments but reads *incidents.pdf* that stored in using fetchincidents(url), extracts raw data from pdf and stores in a list for further use.We can split this extraction mainly into 3 steps
 <br/> \
 **step1:-** \
  With*PyPDF2* data is extracted from *incidents.pdf* with following commands\